getsentry/sentry-docs/src/collections/_documentation/platforms/react-native/index.md

 ## iOS Specifics

-When you use Xcode you can hook directly into the build process to upload debug symbols and source maps.
-If you however are using bitcode you will need to disable the “Upload Debug Symbols to Sentry” build phase and then separately upload debug symbols from iTunes Connect to Sentry.
+When you use Xcode, you can hook directly into the build process to upload debug symbols and source maps.
+However, if you are using bitcode, you will need to disable the “Upload Debug Symbols to Sentry” build phase and then separately upload debug symbols from iTunes Connect to Sentry.

 ## Android Specifics

-For Android we hook into gradle for the source map build process.
-When you run `react-native link` the gradle files are automatically updated.
+For Android, we hook into Gradle for the source map build process.
+When you run `react-native link`, the Gradle files are automatically updated.
 When you run `./gradlew assembleRelease` source maps are automatically built and uploaded to Sentry.

 <!-- WIZARD -->
 ## Connecting the SDK to Sentry

 After you’ve completed setting up a project in Sentry, Sentry will give you a value which we call a DSN or Data Source Name.
 It looks a lot like a standard URL, but it’s just a representation of the configuration required by the Sentry SDKs.
 It consists of a few pieces, including the protocol, public key, the server address, and the project identifier.

-To initialize the SDK you need to call:
+To initialize the SDK, you need to call:

 ```javascript
 import * as Sentry from '@sentry/react-native';